Skip to main content

 Topology ConfigMap generation

-Changing the topology plugin
+Change the topology plugin

-The topology.conf can contain both topology definitions at the same time (if labels for both are present on Nodes), but only one topology plugin can be active at a time.
+The topology.conf can contain both topology definitions at the same time if labels for both are present on Nodes, but only one topology plugin can be active at a time.
 The default is tree topology.
 To use block topology, add TopologyPlugin=topology/block to slurmConfig.extraConfig in the Helm chart values.

 Tree topology

-• node.coreweave.cloud/datahall - The datahall the node is located in, used to make the leafgroup value unique.
+• node.coreweave.cloud/datahall - The datahall the Node is located in, used to make the leafgroup value unique.
 This label is optional.

 • F1 -> SP1 -> LG1, LG2